 JPE is a peer reviewed journal (ISSN: 1073-0451), one of the longest standing, Gold Open Access journals in the social sciences.
-It began in 1994 and welcomes submissions in English, French and Spanish, and encourages research into the linkages between political economy and human environmental impacts across different locations and academic disciplines.
+It began in 1994 and welcomes submissions in English, French and Spanish.
+We encourage research into the linkages between political economy and human environmental impacts across different locations and academic disciplines.
+The approach used in the journal is political ecology, and authors should state clearly how their work contributes to, or extends, this approach.
 An early statement of the founding editors' perspectives on the field of political ecology can be read here.
 Recent issues also provide a guide.

-JPE is available through, as well as archived at, the the University of Arizona Library, Tucson, Arizona, USA.
-Publication is generally free of charge, although donations—and assistance with the final editing process for accepted manuscripts—are appreciated, since we have no recurring budget.
-Authors may like to join PESO.
+JPE is provided free online to readers and authors, and supported by the Political Ecology Society (PESO).
+Readers may like to join PESO.
+We have no corporate links; JPE is archived at the University of Arizona Library, Tucson, Arizona, USA.
+Publication is generally free of charge, although assistance with the final editing process for accepted manuscripts is appreciated, since we have no recurring budget.
+This is high quality content published by academics themselves.

-From 2011, JPE is listed in the SCOPUS global bibliographic and citation database, and is in DOAJ, Ulrichsweb, EBSCOhost EJS, and Elektronische Zeitschriftenbibliothek.
+From 2011, JPE has been listed in the SCOPUS global bibliographic and citation database, is in the Web of Science Emerging Sources Citation Index, and is also in DOAJ, Ulrichsweb, EBSCOhost EJS, IBSS, and Elektronische Zeitschriftenbibliothek.
 It is recognized by the Australian government in the ERA as a peer-reviewed publication of international standing.

-A citation analysis of JPE articles can be prepared using Publish or Perish or SCOPUS.
+A citation analysis of JPE articles can be prepared using Publish or Perish or SCOPUS Citescore.
 Citations compare very favorably with other established print and online journals in the field.
-As of 2013 we disseminate news on articles via listservs - we don't have automated alerts, nor are we on Facebook or Twitter.
+As of 2013 we disseminate news on articles via listservs and a Facebook page.

 Updated June 2015